Toufool/AutoSplit/README.md

 See the [installation instructions](https://github.com/Toufool/LiveSplit.AutoSplitIntegration#installation).

+Linux users, note that LiveSplit Desktop, with additional components, is only available on Windows.
+Whilst it can work through Wine, support is [very limited](#wine-limitations).
+You should instead consider an [alternative timer](https://www.speedrun.com/forums/streaming_recording_equipment/7uyur#cnnqz).

 ## Known Limitations

 - For many games, it will be difficult to find a split image for the last split of the run.